-Warning: Some of the following resolutions require an instance stop and start.
-Before stopping and starting your instance, be aware of the following:
+Warning: Some of these resolutions require an instance stop and start.
+Before stopping and starting your instance, note these conditions:

 - Instance store data is lost when you stop an instance.
 If your instance is instance store-backed or has instance store volumes containing data, then the data is lost when you stop the instance.
 For more information, see Determine the root device type of your instance.

 - If your instance is part of an Amazon EC2 Auto Scaling group, then stopping the instance might terminate the instance.
 If you launched the instance with Amazon EMR, AWS CloudFormation, or AWS Elastic Beanstalk, then your instance might be part of an AWS Auto Scaling group.
 Instance termination in this scenario depends on the instance scale-in protection settings for your Auto Scaling group.
 If your instance is part of an Auto Scaling group, then temporarily remove the instance from the Auto Scaling group before starting the resolution steps.

 - Stopping and starting an instance releases the public IP address back into the AWS dynamic IP pool.
 It's a best practice to use an Elastic IP address instead of a public IP address when routing external traffic to your instance.
 If you're using Amazon Route 53, you might be required to update the Route 53 DNS records when the public IP changes.